anoma/nspec/docs/arch/system/state/resource_machine/data_structures/compliance_unit.md

     Referencing Merkle tree roots: the Merkle tree roots required to verify the compliance proofs are stored in the transaction (not in action or a compliance unit), and are referenced by a short hash in `refInstance`.
 To find the right roots corresponding to the proof, the verifier has to compute the hashes of the roots in the transaction, match them with the short hashes in the `refInstance` structure, and use the ones that match for verification.
 A similar approach is used to reference the tags of the checked in the compliance unit resources.

 The size of a compliance unit - the number of created and consumed resources in each unit - is determined by the resource machine *instantiation*.
 The total number of compliance proofs required for an action is determined by the number of compliance units that comprise the action.
-For example, if the instatiation defines a single compliance proof to include 1 input and 1 output resource, and an action contains 3 input and 2 output resources, the total number of compliance units will be 3 (with a placeholder output resource in the third compliance unit).
+For example, if the instantiation defines a single compliance proof to include 1 input and 1 output resource, and an action contains 3 input and 2 output resources, the total number of compliance units will be 3 (with a placeholder output resource in the third compliance unit).

 ## Delta